snowcoders/sortier/README.md

 [![CircleCI branch](https://img.shields.io/circleci/project/github/snowcoders/sortier.svg)](https://circleci.com/gh/snowcoders/sortier)

 ## Introduction
-Sortier (German for Sort) is an opinionated code sorter similar to how Prettier is a opinionated code formatter.
+Sortier is an opinionated code sorter similar to how Prettier is a opinionated code formatter.
 Given a file, it parses it and figures out how to rearrange items in a consistent way.

+It should work with ES6, Flow and Typescript but if you find a piece of code that doesn't sort the way you expect it to, feel free to open an issue in Github!

 ### Input
 ```